With family or friends, the cycle route called “Voie Bleue” welcomes you for a friendly trip in the heart of nature.

-The cycling route in the heart of nature
+A cycling route in the heart of nature

-Viewpoints alongside the Echappée Bleue trail
+Viewpoints alongside the Voie Bleue trail

-A relaxing and convivial ride...
+A relaxing and friendly ride...

-Before arriving, there remained a few more kilometres to be done to the rhythm of the locks which are all along the route.
-There were 8 of them in total and were the only relief for the day.
-So, I went up the 8 locks and then wandered along the path, daydreaming or watching the sailors manoeuvring their boats while passing the locks.
+Before arriving, I still need to travel a few more kilometres to the rhythm of the locks which are all along the route.
+There are 8 of them in total; they are the only hills we will get during the day.
+So, I cycle up the 8 locks and then wander along the path, daydreaming or watching the sailors manoeuvring their boats while passing the locks.
 Here, everyone greets anyone, it is so friendly.
-There, sailors always respond with pleasure and fleeting bonds are created.
-One must admit that this is just what easy living means.
-I felt the light breeze on my face and I admired the well-preserved nature while looking at the fields alternating before my eyes.
-Meadows filled with our local cows were grazing, guaranteeing the production of a good cheese.
+Sailors always answer with pleasure and fleeting bonds are created.
+I must admit, this is exactly what easy living means.
+I feel the light breeze on my face and I admire the well-preserved nature while looking at the fields going by before my eyes.
+Meadows filled with local cows that are grazing guarantee the production of a good cheese.

 What a beautiful afternoon I have spent.